hundredrabbits/thebook/north_pacific_logbook.md

 Kimchi                    320 g
 -----------------------   ------------------------

 Heat a pan at medium heat, when hot, add 15 ml (1 tbsp) of roasted sesame oil.
 Then, lay the 6 kiri mochi blocks in the pan without overlapping them (cook in groups of 3 if using small pan).
-Using a pepper grinder (or mortal and pestle), grind some whole black peppercorns to season the 6 blocks of kiri mochi.
+Using a pepper grinder (or mortar and pestle), grind some whole black peppercorns to season the 6 blocks of kiri mochi.
 Turn them over when the bottom sides are puffed and brown, wait till the blocks are slightly browned, and puffed.
 To know if they're ready, try and poke a fork through the middle, it should be easy to pierce — although it will stick to your fork!

 Remove skins, and julienne carrots (or cut into thin, long sticks).
 Finely shred 1/4 head of green cabbage.
 Place vegetables at the bottom of two bowls.
 Cut each kiri mochi block into 4 smaller pieces, and divide into bowls.
 Top with kimchi.